KylerAKAnderson/muver/docs/manual.md

 Runs the full muver pipeline, from FASTQs to called genotypes and mutations.
 For details about the mutation calling methodology, see the companion manuscript.

 Input samples and parameters are specified in the `FASTQ_LIST` file.
 In this file, each row corresponds to an individual sample.
-The row contents are in turn are specified by header fields in the first row.
+The row contents in turn are specified by header fields in the first row.
 For a complete example, see example_fastq_list.txt.

+The default depth correction is intended for use by the lab developing MuVer. *To turn off depth correction, add the option --dcmodule=''.* For depth profiles that are already sufficiently flat (ignoring potential CNVs) the depth correction will have minimal effect, but may cause artifacts.

+The depth submodule refers to an options.cfg file *in the working directory* for tweaking parameters of its procedures. *If the default depth correction is used, this file is* ***NOT*** *optional.* This is because the default depth correction assumes a yeast genome and requires information about chromosome number in order to operate.
+More information is provided in example_options.cfg.

 Prior to running, the reference assembly must be indexed and repeats called.
 To do this, run the muver functions [index_reference](#index_reference) and [create_repeat_file](#create_repeat_file).